ByAUJay

 Actionable next steps

-- Run a 6–8 week architecture spike:
+- Let's dive into a 6-8 week architecture spike:

 The bottom line